 How to apply for a grant

 Applicants will apply via GoodAI application form.
-In their proposals applicants will:
+Applicants will:

-- Suggest a concrete project which would contribute to the advancement of Badger Architecture
+- Propose a concrete project which would contribute to the advancement of Badger architecture

 - Include how the idea will be developed into a prototype or proof of concept.

-- Simple budget and timetable including how much time and money will be needed for the project
+- Include a simple budget and timetable including how much time and money will be needed for the project

-- A Curriculum Vitae for the researcher or the Principal Investigator
+- Attach a Curriculum Vitae for the researcher or the Principal Investigator

 Duration, reporting, and payments